Móveis Bartira deploys Siemens solution to improve scheduling and planning processes

 Until the end of 2018, Móveis Bartira sequenced only bottlenecked resources, and even for these, the time to generate the list of operations was high, taking at least a week to complete the monthly plant production scheduling.
 The lack of dynamism in sequencing and rescheduling generated recurring delays at the end of each month.
 The Móveis Bartira team, 10 people at that time, used spreadsheets to manage their day-to-day operations: data collection of notes, management of production orders and sequencing of lines.

 Facing these challenges, the company sought partner NEO to carry out its plant’s detailed production scheduling project.
 They did this through the Opcenter™ Advanced Planning and Scheduling (APS) software.
-Opcenter is a part of Xcelerator, a comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+Opcenter is a part of the Siemens Xcelerator business platform of software, hardware and services.

 Opcenter APS offers high-level digitalization that immediately brings production processes up-to-speed and helps manufacturers respond immediately to unexpected changes.
 Opcenter APS is specifically designed to meet this need, using advanced algorithms that balance demand and capacity to generate achievable production schedules.